bkager/Tiny-node-cookbook/recipe-greeter.md

 Type or paste in the text of the recipe above.
 (I recommend always retyping recipe code yourself; you'll understand it better than if you just look it over and copy it.)

 Notice that this is just standard JavaScript code.
-In the last recipe, you wrote JavaScript in the Node REPL; here, you're writing it in a file that you'll save and execute from the command line.
+In the last recipe, you wrote JavaScript in the Node REPL.
+Here, you're writing it in a reusable file that you'll save and execute from the command line as many times as you want.

 Save your file and exit (in nano, CTRL+X).